kode4food/ale/docstring/drop.md

 tags: ["sequence", "comprehension"]
 ---

-Will return a lazy sequence that excludes the first _count_ elements of the provided sequence.
+Return a lazy sequence that excludes the first _count_ elements of the provided sequence.
 If the source sequence is shorter than the requested count, an empty list will be returned.

 #### An Example